 A sportsman’s paradise, Kremmling has some of the state’s finest fishing waters and elk-hunting grounds, as well as miles of ATV and OHV trails.
 Head to Rusty Spurr Ranch for trail rides and cattle drives; hike to Radium Hot Springs on the Colorado River; and journey to the top of Kremmling Cliffs for panoramic views of the area and fishing access along Muddy Creek.
 Meals await at a Colorado’s "brewstillery” — Grand Adventure Brewing.

 Retreat to Hot Sulphur Springs to do what visitors have done since the time of the Ute Indians: Soak in mineral-rich pools.
 Volcanic rock 35,000 feet below the earth’s surface heats the water that fills the pools at the town’s namesake resort and spa.
-Then peek into the Pioneer Village Museum, relax for a spell at Dari Delite cafe and then enjoy the town’s easy-to-access fishing, trails, disc golf, picnic areas and walking bridge over the Colorado River.
+Then peek into the Pioneer Village Museum and then enjoy the town’s easy-to-access fishing, trails, disc golf, picnic areas and walking bridge over the Colorado River.
 Save room for fine dining at Dean Public House, which charms in one the county’s oldest buildings.

 Take a drive through the Rocky Mountain National Park at sunrise — a prime time for wildlife sightings.
 You can see moose year-round (from a safe distance, of course) in the national park, Winter Park and Grand Lake.

-All the Grand County towns pack in plenty of fun beyond the slopes, with groomed trails for snowshoers and cross-country skiers, six area snow-tubing hills, sleigh and dogsled rides, as well as snowmobiling routes with epic Continental Divide views.
-In Grand Lake you can even ride your snowmobile through town and right up to your favorite Grand Avenue lunch spot or take a spin on the town’s ice-skating rink.
+All the Grand County towns pack in plenty of fun beyond the slopes, with groomed trails for snowshoers and cross-country skiers, a handful of snow-tubing hills, sleigh and dogsled rides, as well as snowmobiling routes with epic Continental Divide views.
+In Grand Lake you can ride your snowmobile through town and right up to your favorite Grand Avenue lunch spot or take a spin on the town’s ice-skating rink.